Cassette dripping after cleaning: debris in the drain line

 What we checked

 Cooling was stable and the coil showed no ice.
 That ruled out a refrigerant problem early, since a starved or iced coil would have cooled poorly.
 A unit that cools well but still drips has a drainage problem, not a cooling one.
 So we traced the drain path in order: trap, tray, then the pipe run.
-On a cassette, the drain trap holds a small pool of water that keeps drainage flowing.
-Empty that pool and water backs up, even when the pipe itself is clear.
+Cleaning and panel removal can knock loose debris into the line, and a partial blockage lower down is enough to slow drainage even when the trap and tray look fine.

 Panel and filter were clean, with no ice on the coil.